Fred Rosser: Chikara (2018)

 On March 2, 2018, it was announced that Rosser, along with former Nexus co-members Michael Tarver and Justin Gabriel would be competing at that year's Chikara: King of Trios tournament.

 New Japan Pro-Wrestling (2020–present)

 On August 27, 2020, it was announced that Rosser had signed with New Japan Pro-Wrestling and would make his debut on the September 4 episode of Strong.
 In his first match, Rosser teamed up with Alex Zayne to face The DKC and Clark Connors, which Rosser and Zayne won.
 On October 24, Rosser faced Clark Connors in Connors' first match since winning the Lions Break Crown; Rosser won the match.
 In June, it was announced Rosser signed a contract with NJPW and would become a trainer at the NJPW Academy.

-National Wrestling Alliance (2021–present)
+National Wrestling Alliance (2021)

 On March 23, 2021, Rosser made his National Wrestling Alliance debut, defeating Marshe Rockett and Matt Cross to become the Number One Contender for the NWA World Television Championship.
 He failed to defeat Da Pope who dropped the title to Tyrus in June 2021.